 For the team this is an opperation they do frequently.
 For patients it can feel like their one chance to regain quality of life in the face of a highly debilitating, incurable, neurological condition.

-The project explores human frailty and hi-tech precision, a subjective, emotive perspective in parallel with current scientific research, to create a delicate depiction of a man trying to keep track of the line between himself and his symptoms.
+White Out explores human frailty and hi-tech precision, a subjective, emotive perspective in parallel with current clinical practice, to create a delicate depiction of a man trying to keep track of the line between himself and his symptoms.